-The backtracking operation of the single-axis tracking system has been considered in this analysis.
-The GlareGauge backtracking algorithms account for the geometry between arrays and the sun, as well as the slope of the plotted subarrays.
+The backtracking operation of the SAT system has been considered in this analysis.
+The GlareGauge backtracking algorithms account for the geometry between arrays and the sun, as well as the slope of the plotted sub-arrays.
 In the morning and evening when the sun is outside of the normal tracking range, the rotation angle in the model will adjust to shallower angles to avoid inter-row shading.
 The user-specified resting angle sets the lower limit for backtracking rotation.

-The elevation variation across the site is minimal, ranging from 745m to 770m above mean sea level (AMSL).
-Ground elevations are generally lower in the southern half of the Project than the north half.
+The elevation variation across the site is mild, ranging from approximately 740m to 770m above mean sea level (AMSL).
+The landscape is relatively smooth, and ground elevations are generally lower in the southern area of the Project than the north area.
+As noted, topographical variations were incorporated into the sub-array breakdown in the models, which is more apparent in the layout of sub-arrays PV02-PV08.